FAQ for site-to-site VPN gateways

 Are IKE or IPsec policies deleted if I delete a VPN gateway or VPN connection?

-No, IKE and IPsec policies can apply to multiple connections.
+No, IKE and IPsec policies aren't deleted because they can apply to multiple connections.

 What happens to a VPN gateway if I try to delete the subnet that the gateway is on?

-The subnet cannot be deleted if any virtual server instances are present, including the VPN gateway.
+The subnet can't be deleted if any virtual server instances are present, including the VPN gateway.

 Are there default IKE and IPsec policies?